 Start early.
 Starting the environmental evaluation process in the initial project planning phases enables the Facility to identify environmental impacts and modify the project design or site with far less cost and difficulty than doing the environmental evaluation when the project design is further along and when changes become more expensive.
 Integrating sound environmental practices into site selection and into the project can reduce the number and severity of the mitigations that could otherwise be required to remedy environmental impacts.

 Disclosure.
 The purpose of CEQA is to disclose the environmental impacts of each project and to make that information available to both the public and University decision-makers.
 Decision- makers (The Regents or Chancellor) may decide a project is worth doing despite the environmental impacts, but they do so after the public has had an opportunity to comment on the project, and with knowledge of the environmental consequences, and with a statement of overriding considerations.

 Coordination.
 The preparation of an EIR or other environmental document requires coordination among several Facility functions: facilities management, facility planners, legal staff, community affairs, environmental health and safety, operations and maintenance, and academic representatives.
 Each has information relevant to the project, and responsibility for implementing some portion of the project and mitigating the impacts of the project.
 The extent to which various Facility offices communicate throughout the process can ease or hinder the environmental review process and affect a project's schedule.
+A project’s scope may change substantially through planning and design, and close coordination should occur between various project stakeholders to assure the proposed environmental documentation remains appropriate.
 Environmental health and safety issues are a key part of the environmental review process.
 These issues are discussed below.